Meta-learning Based Beamforming Design for MISO Downlink: Simulation Results

 In Fig. \ref{fig:WSR_results}, we present the obtained WSR results of the MLBF and WMMSE algorithms averaged over 1000 channel realizations.
-The red solid line is the WSR results over iterations when using the MLBF algorithm and the dash blue line is from the WMMSE algorithm that is considered as the baseline (the WMMSE usually converges quickly within 10 iterations, the maximum iterative steps for the WMMSE is typically set to 6 in previous works \cite{Pellaco2020Deepunfolding,Chowdhury2020UnfoldingWMMSE}).
-It shows that the MLBF algorithm clearly surpasses the WMMSE performance in the high SNR regiem of SNR=20-40dB, and achieves comparable performance when SNR=10dB.
+The red solid line is the WSR results over iterations when using the MLBF algorithm and the dash blue line is from the WMMSE algorithm that is considered as the baseline.
+It shows that the MLBF algorithm clearly surpasses the WMMSE performance in the high SNR regime of SNR=20-40dB, and achieves comparable performance when SNR=10dB.
 It can be seen that, at higher SNR, the gap between the WSR obtained by the MLBF algorithm and the WMMSE algorithm becomes larger.
 In Fig. \ref{fig:WSR_compare} we further show the impact of channel SNR on the obtained WSR by the MLBF and WMMSE algorithms, respectively.
 The red solid line with triangles denotes the averaged WSR obtained by the MLBF algorithm as a function of the channel SNR and the blue dash line with circles refers to the results from the WMMSE algorithm.
 Each point corresponds to the averaged WSR across 1000 channel realizations.
 It can be seen that when SNR$\leq15$dB, the WSR obtained by the MLBF and WMMSE algorithms are approximately equivalent.
 With the increase in SNR, the advantage of the MLBF algorithm is more significant.
 We infer that the low SNR allows both the MLBF and the WMMSE algorithms converge successfully to the optimal solution, thus both algorithms obtain similar WSR results.
 On the other hand, with the increasing SNR, the non-convexity in the WSR maximization problem is also amplified.
 Therefore, more local optimal points might exist in the geometry surface of the WSR maximization problem, and the WMMSE is surpassed by the MLBF algorithm significantly as the latter has a more effective search algorithm along the complex geometry.